-If you’ve looked at the schedule for our 1-Day Domestic Immersion Course, you might have noticed something unusual:
+If you’ve looked at the schedule for my 1-Day Domestic Immersion Course, you might have noticed something unusual:

 Yes.
 And here’s the reasoning behind it.